 If you’ve been exposed to any recent media hype surrounding Second Life, you may have concluded that Linden Lab’s virtual world is an unstoppable force.

-Second Life signups have accelerated to nearly half-million new signups per month, Linden founder Philip Rosedale seems to be everywhere at once (although it may just be his Avatar), and SL-celebrity Anshe Chung has practically become a household name (at least for readers of Business Week).
-With so much momentum and positive press what could possibly go wrong?
+Second Life signups have accelerated to nearly half a million per month.
+Linden founder Philip Rosedale seems to be everywhere at once (although that may just be his Avatar).
+And SL celebrity Anshe Chung has become a household name (at least for readers of Business Week).

 Oh, I don’t know, maybe something like a Federal investigation into online gambling in virtual casinos.

-Of all of the vices that can be found in the Metaverse some translate better than others.
-Virtual drugs don’t work particularly well — unless you count Second Life as a drug.
-Virtual prostitution, as creepy as it seems, apparently works for a few people who can get past the possibility that their virtual date might actually be a construction worker in Peoria.
+Of all of the vices in the Metaverse, some translate better than others.
+Virtual drugs don’t work particularly well — unless you count Second Life itself as a drug.
+On the other hand, virtual prostitution, as creepy as it seems, apparently works for a few people who can get past the possibility that their virtual playmate might actually be a grizzled construction worker in Peoria.

 Virtual gambling, on the other hand, is a perfect match for this virtual world.

 Online gambling is a well-established industry.
 However, for many, the added social element of a virtual reality world is a significant improvement over watching 2-D cards dealt onto a flat green poker table.